michaellaszlo/cursor-maintenance/README.md

 A vexing question comes up when you're building a formatted input field that lets the user freely move a cursor.
 After some user editing, the text is reformatted by the input field.
 Where should the cursor appear after reformatting?

+For example, suppose the input field contains formatted text representing a number:

+  45,900

+The user inserts a cursor to the right of the `9` and hits backspace:

+  45,^00

+The text is reformatted:

+  4,500

+The user expects to see the cursor to the right of the `5`, where the `9` used to be:

+  4,5^00

+How can we calculate the new cursor position automatically?
 That is the problem of cursor maintenance.

 I have posted a [detailed introduction]() to cursor maintenance on my website.
 It's a complicated problem with fuzzy criteria.
 You can